keltia/fetiche-rs/formats/README.md

 - [Avionix] - another variation on a flattened Cat21-like format
 - Safesky (WIP)

+There are also so-called output formats (or containers) when you fetch data and write it into files:

+- Plain CSV
+- Annotated CSV, like in InfluxDB
+- [Parquet], a columnar compressed data format from Apache

 ### Features

 There is one feature enabled by default, called `privacy`.
 This is for truncating the drone ID to a less-easily